IBM/SalesEnablement-SterlingDataExchange-L3/docs/index.md

 ## Helpful tips for using this demonstration guide and environment

-The {{guide.name}} is organized in parts and sub-parts or chapters.
-Most chapters contain numbered steps, which are actions to be performed.

 Throughout the guide, images are used to help guide students through the demonstration.

-!!! warning
-    The {{offering.name}} user interface and data changes on a regular basis.
-Images captured in this guide may differ from the live demonstration environment in TechZone.

 The following styles of highlighting are utilized in images: